 Unacceptable words and phrases

-Cripple is a term used to describes people with physical disability or mobility issues.
+Cripple is a term used to describe people with physical disability or mobility issues.
 The Oxford English Dictionary (OED) defines it as; “a person who is unable to walk or move properly through disability or because of injury to their back or legs.”

 It was first used as early as the year 950 AD and referred to a person unable to walk due to illness or disability.
 By the 20th century, cripple was deemed an offensive word.